 Provisions Under Section 45 of Insurance Act,1938 (Amended): Impact on Insurer and Insured

 It has been observed in the past that Insurers and Policyholders are often embroiled in ugly and lengthy litigation process regarding the claim settlement.
-The previous provisions under the Act made it possible for the Insurers to repudiate the claim on account of suppression/misinterpretation of facts at the time of settlement of claims.
+The previous provisions under Section 45 of the Insurance Act made it possible for the Insurers to repudiate the claim on account of suppression/misinterpretation of facts at the time of settlement of claims.

 This has lead to lengthy litigations involving the Insurers and Claimants in the past.
 The provision under the Act was to safeguard the Insurers from the fraudulent practices adopted by the Claimants but it resulted in undue delay and misuse of the provisions from either side.

 Going forward, the amendment is aimed at reducing litigation and also takes due care of the interest of both Insurers and Insured.

 Amendments made to the Section 45 of Insurance Act

 - Facts or Documents may be questioned by the Insurer within 3 years from the date of commencement of risk or date of issue, or date of rider of the policy or date of revival of the policy, whichever is later.
 Previously the duration was for 2 years.